 A. Recognition of 25-Year Anniversaries for Fire Department Employees Details: Longtime firefighters Gene Marlow and Dale McKenzie have recently celebrated 25 years with the City of Camas.
-Swinhart presented Dale McKenzie with his 25 years of service pin.
-Gene Marlow was unable to attend the meeting and his pin will be presented to him at a future meeting.
+Their 25 years of service pins will be presented to them.
 Presenter: Nick Swinhart, Fire Chief